What is a covenant?

 This is in fact bits and pieces from several covenants, but it gives you an idea of the form that a covenant took, so that next time you read the bible, you will be able to recognise a covenant when you see it.
 You will be able to understand why God speaks in the way God does in the bible.

 Remember how I said that one covenant cannot replace another?
-Well, the bible describes six covenants, two made with the whole of humankind, and four with the people of Israel.
+Well, the bible describes seven covenants, three made with the whole of humankind, and four with the people of Israel.

 At various stages of our growth, first as human beings, and secondly as Israelites, God gave us ‘additions’ the Covenant.
 Each successive covenant adds to, enhances, extends and expands the ones before, but never replaces the previous ones.
 God seems to be gradually building up a relationship with us, gradually training us to see things God’s way, and to remember what we were created in heaven to be.